austincunningham/keycloak-express-openid-client/README.md

 const app = express();

 // use the issuer url here
-const keycloakIssuer = await Issuer.discover('http://localhost:8080/realms/keycloak-express')
+const keycloakIssuer = await Issuer.discover('http://localhost:8080/realms/keycloak-express');
-// don't think I should be console.logging this but its only a demo app
-// nothing bad ever happens from following the docs :) console.log('Discovered issuer %s %O', keycloakIssuer.issuer, keycloakIssuer.metadata);

 // client_id and client_secret can be what ever you want
 // may be worth setting them up as env vars